 As a person conducting a business or undertaking (PCBU), you have the responsibility to make sure your workplace is safe.
-Having your plug-in electrical appliances, tools and other equipment tested and tagged on regular basis is an important step.
+Having your plug-in electrical appliances, tools and other equipment tested and tagged regularly is an important step.

 We refer to the recommended timetable to see how often we check your workplace.

 If you have any questions about testing and tagging for workplace safety or want a free risk-analysis, please don’t hesitate to contact us.

 Test & Tag

 ElectroTechnics is a registered and fully insured Test and Tag company.
 We use the latest PAT-testers, this way we can offer you detailed reports at a minimum downtime.

 Additionally, all our technicians have the police and working with children check and receive regular updates on standards and regulations.

 Our test and tag service includes, but is not limited to: